ropensci-review-tools/pkgstats/README.md

 calls <- do.call (rbind,
                   strsplit (strsplit (s$external_call, ",") [[1]], ":"))
 calls <- data.frame (package = calls [, 1],
+                     n_total = as.integer (calls [, 2]),
-                     n = as.integer (calls [, 2]))
+                     n_unique = as.integer (calls [, 3]))
 print (calls)
 ```

-    ##    package  n
+    ##    package n_total n_unique
-    ## 1     base 20
+    ## 1     base      20        9
-    ## 2 magrittr  1
+    ## 2 magrittr       1        1

+The two numeric columns respectively show the total number of calls made
+to each package, and the total number of unique functions used within
-While this result is relatively uninformative for the `magrittr`
+those packages.
+While this result is relatively uninformative for the
-package, which imports no other packages and relies only on base R
+`magrittr` package, which imports no other packages and relies only on
-functions, these results will generally provide detailed information on
+base R functions, these results will generally provide detailed
-numbers of calls made.
+information on numbers of calls made and functions used.

 The following sub-sections provide further detail on the `objects`,
 `network`, and `external_call` items, which could be used to extract